Automated solving of constant-coefficients second-order linear PDEs using Fourier analysis: Abstract

 \section{Abstract}

-After discussing the limitations of current commercial software, we provide the details of an implementation of Fourier techniques for solving second-order linear partial differential equations (with constant coefficients) using a computer algebra system.
-The general Sturm-Liouville problem for the heat, wave and Laplace operators on the most common bounded domains is covered, as well as the general second-order linear parabolic equation with constant coefficients, which includes cases such as the convection-diffusion equation by reduction to the heat equation.
+We provide the details of an implementation of Fourier techniques for solving second-order linear partial differential equations (with constant coefficients) using a computer algebra system.
+The general Sturm-Liouville problem for the heat, wave and Laplace operators on the most common bounded domains is covered, as well as the general second-order linear parabolic equation with constant coefficients, which includes cases such as the convection-diffusion equation, by reduction to the heat equation.